 The Malone Society is administered at the Institute and the Shakespeare Club - the oldest Shakespeare society in existence - meets here.
 Institute personnel are leading lights in many of the most important international Shakespeare organisations, with places on the boards of, for example, the British Shakespeare Association, the European Shakespeare Research Association and the foremost American journal, Shakespeare Quarterly.

 There is no research culture more vibrant than the Shakespeare Institute’s.
 It is home to the Shakespeare Institute Players and every week its historic rooms and gardens buzz with rarely-played play readings, theatrical experiments and all sorts of other Shakespeare-inspired activity.
 Our famous Thursday seminars attract the big hitters of Shakespeare studies as well as Directors and actors and they help foment on a weekly basis what is quite simply the most focussed academic conversation about Shakespeare there is.

-And all that without saying—here you can study Shakespeare where he was born and died and just a short walk away from the RSC!
+And all that without saying—here you can study Shakespeare in Stratford upon Avon where he was born and died and just a short walk away from the RSC!

 Use the interactive virtual tour below to move around the Shakespeare Institute today.
 Drag the image below to rotate your view and click on doorways to change rooms.
 Navigate through the library, gardens, music hall, seminar rooms and main hall.
 A full screen version is available on Google maps.